Commentary

 With an exceptional level of detail, Amir outlines and describes the sacrifice and courage of the soldiers and civilians who fought to defend Kibbutz Nahal Oz and to rescue him and his family.

 Watch.
+Listen.
 Share.
 Enjoy.
 Comment.

 Also watch the episode on YouTube and subscribe to the show here: